-University of the People (UoPeople) scholarship recipient, Olalekan Adeeko, from Baptist Boys High School Nigeria, discusses the importance of integrating technology into the classroom and how this opportunity will help him achieve his goal of life-long learning.
+University of the People (UoPeople) scholarship recipient, Olalekan Adeeko, from Baptist Boys High School Nigeria, discusses the importance of integrating technology into the classroom and how this opportunity will help him achieve his goal of lifelong learning.

 Olalekan Adeeko is a specialist in Education Technology and 21st Century Learning, and he is also a teacher at Baptist Boys’ High School in Nigeria.
-In this blog, he explains the role that technology plays in education and the importance of being a life-long learner.
+In this blog, he explains the role that technology plays in education and the importance of being a lifelong learner.

 1. How will the UoPeople scholarship support your professional goals?

-The UoPeople Scholarship will help me fulfill my long-term goal of life-long learning.
+The UoPeople Scholarship will help me fulfill my long-term goal of lifelong learning.
 Whether you are 17 or 50 years old, you should always strive to learn more about the world.
-I got to know about this scholarship one day when I was browsing through the internet, and when I saw it, I immediately knew that I had to apply.
+I got to know about this scholarship one day when I was browsing through the Internet, and when I saw it, I immediately knew that I had to apply.
 I love the IB and their programmes are in line with my principles and values.
 I believe that teachers should help students construct their learning, and the UoPeople scholarship will enable me to do that.

 Furthermore, the courses and the IB have helped me rediscover myself and this opportunity allowed me to interact with teachers from all over the world.
 The focus on critical thinking, independent learning and many other principles are qualities that I would love to incorporate in my classroom.
-Education plays a big role in the lives of students and it should be upheld with the highest standard amongst other notable industries.
+Education plays a big role in the lives of students and it should be upheld with the highest standard among other notable industries.

 2. What role does technology play in education and how do you bring that perspective into the classroom?